Overwatered string of hearts

 To determine if overwatering is causing edema to your string of heart, keep an eye out for these spots!
 If so, you’ll want to switch out for potting soil immediately and ensure regular drainage for your overwatered plant.
 Fear not though: with the right changes, your beloved string of hearts will be thriving longer term.

-How To Save Overwatered String Of Hearts
+How to Rescue and Save an Overwatered String of Hearts Plant

 If you have an overwatered string of hearts suffering from root rot, then repotting may be the way to save it.
 Repotting can seem like a daunting and complicated task, but taking your time and following a few simple steps will ensure that your overwatered string of hearts is put back on the path to recovery.

 You will need to remove the plant carefully from its pot and check for any root damage, such as root rot.
 The soil surrounding the overwatered string of hearts should also be wet and compacted, so you may want to replace some or all of it with fresh potting soil.
 After ensuring your overwatered string of hearts is in its new home, with enough light and water as recommended, your beloved string of hearts should once again thrive!

 There are several things you have to pay attention to when repotting.